 Florida black bears are found in the river swamps.
 In February, masses of tree swallows swarm the pastures.
 The rattling calls of sandhill cranes can be heard along the marshes where they nest.

-The abundance of rabbits in the pastures favors red-shouldered hawks, kestrels, and bobcats.
+The abundance of rabbits in the pastures attracts red-shouldered hawks, kestrels and bobcats.
 Coyotes appear to be increasing in numbers.
-Rodman Reservoir is a good spot for seeing bald eagles, waterfowl, and wading birds.
+Rodman Reservoir is a good spot for seeing bald eagles, waterfowl and wading birds.

 Wildlife Spotlight: Cottonmouth

 Florida has 44 snake species and the cottonmouth or “water moccasin” is one of only six that are venomous.
 This species occurs in every county in the state and on many coastal islands.
 Cottonmouths are water-loving snakes and prefer wooded wetlands such as the forested margins of lakes and marshes and the banks of wooded streams.
 The name “cottonmouth” comes from this snake’s habit, when disturbed, of drawing into a loose coil, cocking its head upward and opening its white-lined mouth.

 Body color varies from olive-brown to black, with or without dark crossbands.
 Young cottonmouths may be mistaken for copperheads; they are boldly marked with reddish-brown crossbands and have bright yellow tails.
 Like young copperheads and pigmy rattlers, young cottonmouths hold their tails aloft and slowly wriggle them as worm-like lures for frogs and lizards.
 Adults are stout-bodied with an abruptly tapering tail and a broad head much wider than the neck.
 A distinctive mark is the dark cheek stripe that extends from the eye to the rear of the jaw.
 Most Florida specimens are less than three feet long.